Some of you have asked why we are charging a 5% restaurant recovery charge and how the funds are being used.

 - Additional costs (including software and equipment) for health tracking and auditing, including the ongoing monitoring of symptoms, COVID testing, and team members who are vaccinated.
 (See our COVID Dashboard to learn more.)

-- Ongoing on-site COVID vaccine and flu clinics in all seven of our restaurants.
+- Ongoing on-site COVID vaccine/booster and flu clinics in all seven of our restaurants.

 - Training and education to help our team understand the science behind vaccinations, our mask and vaccination policies, and enhanced safety operations.

-- Mental health support services, free of charge, for our employees and their immediate family members.
+- Mental health support services, including no-cost access to online therapy through TalkSpace, for our employees and their immediate family members.

 - Paid COVID testing for employees who are not feeling well.